 Do some research on the available jobs in your area and your particular field.
 See what type of candidates other firms have employed at the position you are after.
 What made them stand out?
 If you are more of an extrovert, connect with certain people within the industry on social networks, such as LinkedIn, and don’t be afraid to ask what skills you are lacking.
 Ask about what they are searching for in an expert and what they think about your CV and current employability.
 You might only get a few responses, but you’d be surprised at how helpful people can be.

 Step #3 – Keep your Skills Up to Date

 Are your skills up to date?
 Make sure that you haven’t missed out on any development in your particular field.
 Especially if you have been out of a job for a couple of years, you must make sure that you are aware of the newest developments in your particular industry.
 To do so, you can always take a refreshment accreditation course in a field of your choice.

 Step #4 – Learn New Skills

-In fact, accreditated courses are great for learning new skills and moving jobs as well.
+In fact, accredited courses are great for learning new skills and moving jobs as well.
 Despite your current education, having a certificate that shows you’re dedicated to keeping your skills up to date and learning new skills goes a long way towards employability.
 When attending such a course, you will also be able to build a better professional network of peers.
-Plus, if you are looking to move jobs or searching for new jobs, when attending such a course, you will be able to do so that much quicker.
+Plus, if you are looking to move jobs or searching for new jobs when attending such a course, you will be able to do so that much quicker.